Solicitors for company articles of association

 Protecting minority shareholders under bespoke articles of association

 Minority shareholders carry little influence individually.
 Minorities will be bound by the decisions of majorities, however unfair or unreasonable such decisions of the majority may be.
 However, with bespoke articles of association drafted to require consent from minorities to major decisions the minorities can be empowered to protect their investment.

-Without specific rights set out in the company’s articles, the shareholders’ right to remove a director is lengthy and fraught with complexities.
-A shareholder wishing to dismiss a director will have to:
+Without specific rights set out in the company’s articles, the shareholders right to remove a director is lengthy and fraught with complexities.

-Commercial expediency required in these situations means that you will suffer problems if your articles of association do not provide for faster routes of dismissal than those provided for under the model articles downloaded on incorporation.
+Commercial expediency required in these situations means that you will suffer problems if you do not have bespoke articles of association which provide for faster routes of dismissal than those provided for under the model articles downloaded on incorporation.

 The articles are a public document open for inspection by all at Companies House.
-If you want to keep details relating to shareholders rights private you will need to include provisions in a shareholders’ agreement.
-This is because the shareholders’ agreement is a private agreement not accessible by the public.
+If you want to keep details relating to shareholders rights private you will need to include provisions in a shareholders agreement which is an alternative to changing your company articles.

 Unless you have agreed otherwise, to change the articles at least 75% of shareholders with voting power must vote in favour of any change.
-This compares with 100% of shareholders needing to agree any change to the shareholders’ agreement.
-We can advise you on what has to be included in the articles and what can be reserved for a shareholders’ agreement.
+This compares with 100% of shareholders needing to agree any change to the shareholders agreement.
+We can advise you on what should be included in updated articles and what should be dealt with in a shareholders agreement.